celeritas-project/evd/README.md

 Code is very simple.
 No safeguards for wrong files or misused flags, so expect segfaults if you miss something.

+**Issue**: On Macs, clicking the **x** button at the top left corner to close the window causes ROOT to crash.
+Typing `.q` in the terminal or using the `Quit ROOT`  option in the Browser's menu avoids that.

 ___